 However, it keeps its sloping top tube and doesn’t drop its seatstays – there’s still that very recognisable Giant TCR silhouette.

 Giant hasn’t gone to town with cable integration on the TCR, even on the flagship model, which is possibly a little surprising since the Propel was one of the first road bikes with an integrated cockpit when it was unveiled in 2017.
-But this will be good news for home bike fitting and for those who don’t necessarily want to cut their fork steerer and commit to a single position for the rest of the bike’s life (short of buying a new fork).
-Our test bike’s stem has the steerer already cut as Giant asked me for my setup measurements in advance of sending the bike, but you’ll get some adjustment room on a new one.
+But this will be good news for home bike fitting and for those who don’t necessarily want to cut their fork steerer and commit to a single position for the rest of the bike’s life (short of buying a new fork) as round spacers can easily be swapped under or over the stem.
+Our test bike's stem has the steerer already cut as Giant asked me for my setup measurements in advance of sending the bike, but you'll get some adjustment room on a new one.

 Giant still makes the TCR in a rim brake version – almost a rarity for a top race bike these days.